Turkey says up to 40,000 people newly settled at camps

 The latest wave of refugees has swelled to 100,000 the number of people sheltering at nine camps located on the Syrian side of the border within 3 km of Turkey, Cavusoglu said, adding that a 10th camp was being prepared.

-Akdogan said it was important to create a "civilian settlement area" on the Syrian side of the border but insisted Turkey was maintaining its "open-door policy" toward refugees.
+Akdogan said it was important to create a "civilian settlement area" on the Syrian side of the border but insisted Turkey was maintaining its "open-door policy" towards refugees.

 (Reporting by Daren Butler; Writing by Ayla Jean Yackley; Editing by David Dolan and Gareth Jones)